microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Select Power BI workspace.](media/Selecting-PowerBI-Workspace.png)

-15. **Click** on '+Create' button on the top-left navigation bar.
+15. **Click** on '+Create' button on the top navigation bar.
 16. **Select** the 'Dashboard' option from the drop-down menu.

 ![Create Dashboard.](media/Create-Dashboard.png)

 17. **Name** the dashboard 'Engagement Accelerators Dashboard' and **click** “create”.
-18. This new Dashboard will appear in the Dashboard section (of the Power BI workspace).
+18. This new dashboard will appear in the 'Dashboard' section (of the Power BI workspace).

 ![Create Dashboard further steps.](media/Create-Dashboard1.png)